Kevin-CS/Expense-Tracker-CLI/README.md

 1. **Download the Executable:**
    - Go to the [Releases](https://github.com/Kevin-CS/Expense-Tracker-CLI/releases) page on GitHub.
-   - Download the latest release that includes the `expense_tracker.exe` executable.
+   - Download the latest release that includes the `cli.exe` executable.

 2. **Run the Executable:**
-   - Once downloaded, you can run the `expense_tracker.exe` directly on your Windows machine.
+   - Once downloaded, you can run the `cli.exe` directly on your Windows machine.
    - The executable is a standalone version of the Expense Tracker that doesn't require Python installation.

 3. **Follow On-Screen Instructions:**